labthings/picamerax/docs/recipes2.rst

 Unconventional file outputs
 ===========================

-As noted in prior sections, picamera accepts a wide variety of things as an
+As noted in prior sections, picamerax accepts a wide variety of things as an
 output:

 * A string, which will be treated as a filename.